elastic/package-registry/CONTRIBUTING.md

     _Hint_.
 There is dockerized environment in beats (`cd testing/environments`).
 Boot it up with the following command:
     `docker-compose -f snapshot.yml -f local.yml up --force-recreate elasticsearch kibana`.
 4. Create a new branch for the integration in the EPR project (diverge from master).
-5. Run the command: `mage import-beats` to start the import process.
+5. Run the command: `mage ImportBeats` to start the import process.

-    The result of running the `import-beats` script are refreshed and updated integrations.
+    The outcome of running the `import-beats` script is directory with refreshed and updated integrations.

     It will take a while to finish, but the console output should be updated frequently to track the progress.
     The command must end up with the exit code 0.
 Kindly please to open an issue if it doesn't.

     Generated packages are stored by default in the `dev/packages/beats` directory.
 Generally, the import process updates all of the integrations, so don't be surprised if you notice updates to multiple integrations, including the one you're currently working on (e.g. `dev/packages/beats/foobarbaz-0.0.1`).
 You can either commit this changes or leave them for later.

 6. Copy the package output for your integration (e.g. `dev/packages/beats/foobarbaz-0.0.1`) to the _alpha_ directory and raise the version manually: `dev/packages/alpha/foobarbaz-0.0.2`.